Learn how to use the expression dar de in Spanish

 We always need the preposition "a" before the person/people/animal (a la abuela, a María, a mis hijos, a mi gato,...)

-See also Repetition of indirect object pronouns with verbs (general)
+See also Repetition of indirect object pronouns with verbs in Spanish (general)

 Want to make sure your Spanish sounds confident?